alumni_lookup

 Belonging

-At its core, the Alumni Champions program is about giving every Bruin a seat at the table.
+At its core, this community is about giving every Bruin a seat at the table.

 Use when: Welcoming new Champions, describing the community, empty states